 Intravascular ultrasound (IVUS) provides a cross-section analysis of vessels.
 IVUS is mainly applied to assess the coronary arteries before after stent implantation.
-The Corelab provides extensive IVUS analysis regarding plaque composition and stent apposition and healing for research purposes.
+The Imaging Corelab provides extensive IVUS analysis regarding plaque composition and stent apposition and healing for research purposes.

 Optical Coherence Tomography (OCT) is a research method using Infrared to provide high-resolution images as compared to IVUS.

 The OCT is used to gather additional information about the morphology of the atheromas.
 Furthermore, it can analyze vessel healing after stent implantation to coronary arteries.
 Our Imaging Corelab provides extensive OCT analysis for research purposes including lesions analysis as well as analysis of implanted stent.

 Intravascular Near Infrared Spectroscopy (NIRS) detects with high precision the lipid deposition within coronary arteries.
 Our Imaging Corelab provides a combined NIRS and IVUS analysis.

 Magnetic Resonance Imaging (MRI) is a non-invasive method with no use of X-ray radiation but of magnetism and radio waves, and which is extremely suitable as a result of this, to reveal differences between soft tissues.
 The contrast between the tissues can be varied by the use of several sequences of radio waves.
 In monitored periods during the heart cycle, prerecordings can be made which can reveal the movement of the heart.
 Cardiac MRI provides a unique quantitative analysis of the heart contractility and valves functions.
 Furthermore, it can recognize myocardial ischemia and inflammation.
 The Imaging Corelab provides Cardiac MRI analysis for research purposes.